clamstew/jods/docs/docs/design-iterations/vision.md

 - The potential for **AI-augmented design workflows** in web development
 - The value of **systematic visual iteration** for user interfaces
 - A blueprint for **evidence-based design decisions** in open source projects
+- A new paradigm for **design-to-code collaboration** through screenshot analysis and MCP integration

 By embracing this vision, we aim to create not just better documentation for jods, but a better model for how design can evolve systematically in open source projects.